jonnew/Oat/doc/README-template.md

 - [ ] Type deduction in shmem Tokens
     - Sources should have a static method for checking the token type of a given address.
+- [ ] Sample datatype is used oddly.
+    - Token specializations (e.g. Pose and Frame) hold internal references to sample object but they end up exposing the whole underlying interface through delegation.
+This indicates Sample should likely be a base class to all Tokens.
+It can even be renamed Token.
+Will cause Frames to be mutiple inherited, so I need to think about that.
+- [ ] Frames should not be derived from cv::Mats
+   - This would solve the multiple inheritance issue above
+   - Frames should be easily, and zero-copily, _convertible_ to cv::Mats.
+They should not be the same thing!
+   - In fact, the object stored in shmem is of course closer to what a Frame should be: a data buffer and requisite header information for conversion to other forms (e.g. cv::Mat or Eigen::Matrix)
+   - This promotes the concept of a common, abstract Token class and potentially would mean that oat-programs would be limited to a finite set describing Token IO patterns rather than growing everytime a new Token specialization is created.